 - Group therapy program: This a therapeutic modality of treatment.
 It aims to make the individual reconnect with those around them.
 This helps the person to break free from the isolation that traps them in the cycle of addiction.

-- Alumni program: A support program that helps you cope post-treatment.
-It reduces the chances of you relapsing.
+- Alumni program: A support program that helps clients maintain recovery after treatment.
+This program can help reduce the chances of relapse.

 Don’t let drug overdose symptoms overwhelm your life or that of a loved one.
 You should look for assistance immediately.
 The power to save a life is in your hands.
-Contact Midwest Detox Center today by calling 833.647.0392 for detox programs.
-We will work with you to help you on the path to recovery.
+Contact Midwest Detox Center today by calling 833.647.0392, or contact us online for detox programs.
+We can help you begin the journey to recovery with a strong, stable foundation.